AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Enhanced Features in Release 6.6**

-- Azure Subnet-Level Inspection enables inspection by Aviatrix Transit FireNet solution for traffic flowing between subnets within a VNet or in different VNets.
-For more information, refer to `Using Subnet Inspection in Azure to Redirect Subnet-Level Traffic to Aviatrix Transit FireNet and NGFW <https://docs.aviatrix.com/HowTos/transit_subnet_inspection_azure.html>`_.
 - Added support for gateway rollback from 6.6.a to versions 6.6 and 6.5.
 - Added new option for users to select between preemptive or non-preemptive failover behavior for Active/Standby deployments for S2C connections.
 - Added support for BGP on Spoke route propagation control to transit.
 - Added support for BGP MD5 authentication.

+**Preview Features in Release 6.6**

+Aviatrix preview features offer you the opportunity to experiment with upcoming features and provide valuable feedback on your experience.
+Preview features should not be deployed in production environments.
+These features are disabled by default, if you wish to enable a preview feature please open an `Aviatrix Support <https://support.aviatrix.com/>`_ ticket.

+- Azure Subnet-Level Inspection enables inspection by Aviatrix Transit FireNet solution for traffic flowing between subnets within a VNet or in different VNets.
+For more information, refer to `Using Subnet Inspection in Azure to Redirect Subnet-Level Traffic to Aviatrix Transit FireNet and NGFW <https://docs.aviatrix.com/HowTos/transit_subnet_inspection_azure.html>`_.

 **UI Enhancements in Release 6.6**